How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

 The ML degradation contradicts the conventional concept drift explanation.
 Between 2022 and 2023, obfuscation decreased and malware became simpler, not more sophisticated.
 SAP\_DT collapsed because minimal-footprint malware became statistically indistinguishable from benign packages in feature space, a phenomenon we term \textit{concept convergence}.
+ProfMal, published four years later and trained on a more recent corpus, traces the same trough from 90.42\% to 65.93\%, which shows that convergence is a property of the feature space rather than a defect of any one model.
 Its partial recovery in 2024--2025 was not adaptation: the hook-abuse surge happened to trigger SAP's install-script feature, shifting the malware population back into its coverage.
 Cerebro's collapse follows a different mechanism: its BERT embeddings peak on 2022 malware because its training corpus aligns with that era, then fail silently as attack code evolves beyond its learned representations.
 GENIE's 68-point oscillation reflects a third failure mode: not degradation but query-pattern misalignment, peaking when dominant attacks match its CodeQL conditions and collapsing when they do not.
 GuardDog is the only tool showing genuine recovery, demonstrating that pattern-based tools can adapt through rule maintenance in a way that ML models fundamentally cannot.
+IntelGuard remains stable without any rule maintenance because it grounds each judgment in retrieved precedent rather than in learned surface statistics, so shifts in code appearance leave its evidence base intact.
 Underlying all these patterns is a single principle: tools that detect what code \textit{does} are temporally robust because attack objectives are invariant, while tools that detect code surface properties are fragile because appearances evolve freely.